dstackai/dstack/docs/examples/python-api.md

     With `dstack.Client`, you can run [tasks](../docs/guides/tasks.md) and [services](../docs/guides/services.md).
 Running a task allows you to programmatically access its ports and forward traffic to your local machine.
 For example, if you run an LLM as a task, you can access it on localhost.

-    For more details on the Python API, please refer to its [reference](../docs/reference/api/python/index.md).
+    Services on the other hand allow deploying applications as public endpoints.

 ## Prerequisites